A practical global existence and uniqueness result for stochastic differential equations on Riemannian manifolds of bounded geometry: Abstract

 \section{Abstract}

-In this paper, we establish a result for existence and uniqueness of stochastic differential equations on Riemannian manifolds, for regular inhomogeneous tensor coefficients with stochastic drift, under geometrical-only hypothesis on the manifold, so-called manifolds of bounded geometry, this hypothesis is consistent with the maximal regularity result for parabolic equations obtained by Herbert Amann.
-Furthermore, we provide a stochastic flow estimate for the solutions.
+In this paper, we establish a result for existence and uniqueness of stochastic differential equations on Riemannian manifolds, for regular inhomogeneous tensor coefficients with stochastic drift, under geometrical hypothesis on the manifold, so-called manifolds of bounded geometry.
+Furthermore, we provide stochastic flow estimates for the solutions.